noahehall/theBookOfNoah/databases/_arrangodb.md

 # architecture
-	- `arangod`
+## `arangod`
 	- the server
 	- speaks http/rest
 	- comes with a free web interface

-	- `indexes
+## `indexes
 	- user-defined indexes can be created on a collection level

+	- creating indexes
+		- foreground index: only permitted under an exclusive collection lock
+			- i.e the collection is not available while the index is being crated
+		- background idnex: the collection remains mostly avialable during the index creation

 	- types
 		- system indexes (automatically created)
 			- primary key: _id and _key
+				- a hash index for the dockey keys of all documents in the collection
+				- allows quick selection of documents using eith er the _key or _id attributes
 			- an edge collections edge index: _from and _to
 		- fulltext index
 			- permits indexing just one attribute
-			-

 ## accessing the server